santiago-pelaez/crimson-hackathon/README.md

 # Aegis Lock
 **A Full-Stack Approach to a Penetration Test**

-Aegis Lock is a physical security feature to deter attackers, distinguish them from authroized users, and physially approve authorized users.
-A sort of twist to a physical passkey entirely programed in to a deadlock that can’t be bypassed remotely.
+Aegis Lock is a physical security feature to deter attackers, distinguish them from authorized users, and physically approve authorized users.
+It is a twist on a physical passkey entirely programmed into a deadlock that can’t be bypassed remotely.

 This repository contains a full-stack web application built for penetration testing exercises and to demonstrate a working simulated full-stack website.
 It includes both frontend and backend components running in **Docker containers**.
 The goal is to simulate brute force cyber threats and use an LLM to recognize "automation" or unusual login attempts such as VPN detection and IP geolocation.

 The environment allows security professionals and penetration testers to **simulate** a brute force attack and malicious login attempts, while training an API to monitor and react to suspicious activities.

 ### Key Components
-- **Frontend**: Web interface simulating a bakery and an admin portal using react.js.
+- **Frontend**: Web interface simulating a bakery and an admin portal using React.js.
-- **Backend**: Python built using Fast API which utilizes LLM Gemini 2.5 Flash to assess activity.
+- **Backend**: Python built using FastAPI, which utilizes LLM Gemini 2.5 Flash to assess activity.
-- **Database**: some db, containing user data for testing.     // For home stretch
+- **Database**: A database containing user data for testing.
+(For the home stretch)
-- **Docker**: Fully containerized enviornment using Docker for easy setup and testing.
+- **Docker**: Fully containerized environment using Docker for easy setup and testing.
-- **Physical authorization**: A physical button programmed on a Rasberry Pi to act as a physical passkey to bypass "high threat" assessed login attempts from an authorized user.
+- **Physical Authorization**: A physical button programmed on a Raspberry Pi to act as a physical passkey to bypass "high threat" assessed login attempts from an authorized user.

 ---

 ### Threat Model and Test Scenarios